30/10/24

 In fact, this style has been compared to modern art because the viewer will interpret their own meaning and experience unique emotions that might be completely different from someone else’s.

-Unlike traditional animation, experimental videos won’t impress you with excellent storytelling because it’s something it actually lacks.
+Unlike traditional animation, experimental videos are an animation type that won’t impress you with excellent storytelling because it’s something it actually lacks.
 This approach has no narration at all, no comprehensive story, and no particular structure.
 Instead, the animator tries to create a completely new world, unlike anything we’ve ever seen before.

 It will certainly be no easy to chore to find applications of this style in marketing, but I can tell you that if you do come up with ways to incorporate it into your existing strategy, you’ll blow your audience’s minds.